Even the Rain: Plot

-Mexican filmmaker Sebastián (Gael García Bernal) and his Spanish executive producer Costa (Luis Tosar) arrive in Cochabamba, Bolivia, accompanied by the cast and crew, prepared to create a historical film depicting Christopher Columbus's first voyage to the New World, the imposition of Spanish authority over the natives, and the subsequent indigenous rebellion by Hatuey.
+Mexican filmmaker Sebastián and his Spanish executive producer Costa arrive in Cochabamba, Bolivia, accompanied by the cast and crew, to create a historical film depicting Christopher Columbus's first voyage to the New World, the imposition of Spanish authority over the natives of Hispaniola, and the subsequent indigenous rebellion by Hatuey.
 Cognizant of his limited budget, Costa decides to film in Bolivia, the poorest country in South America.
 Hundreds of Bolivian locals show up and wait in long lines in response to the open casting pamphlet.
-Costa is enthusiastic to save thousands of dollars by having underpaid extras perform tasks on set meant to be completed by experienced engineers.
+Costa is enthusiastic about saving thousands of dollars by having underpaid extras perform tasks on set meant to be done by experienced engineers.

-Sebastián casts a local man named Daniel (Juan Carlos Aduviri) in the role of Hatuey, the Taíno chief who led a rebellion against Columbus.
-Daniel's daughter Belén lands a crucial role in the film as well.
+Sebastián casts Daniel, a local man, in the role of Hatuey, the Taíno chief who led a rebellion against Columbus.
+Daniel's daughter Belén lands a crucial role as well.
 Their first encounter with Daniel is during the casting process.
-When casting directors start to turn people away in line, Daniel starts to make a scene and states that everyone should get a chance to audition, as the pamphlet advertised.
-The first encounter with Daniel makes Costa oppose his casting, but Sebastian sees Daniel's fire and liveliness even in the line protesting for a chance for his daughter as perfect for the role.
-He is just the character they're looking for.
-Sebastián is unaware that Daniel is leading demonstrations against new government-protected water company during water privatization plan.
-Filming begins smoothly despite the alcoholism of the actor Anton (Karra Elejalde), cast as Columbus, but when Costa observes Daniel's revolutionary involvement, he becomes increasingly uneasy about his reliability as Daniel has a critical role in the film.
+When casting directors start to turn people away in line, Daniel makes a scene and states that everyone should get a chance to audition, as the pamphlet advertised.
+This makes Costa oppose the hiring of Daniel, but Sebastián sees Daniel's fire and liveliness as perfect for the role.
+Sebastián is unaware that Daniel is leading demonstrations against the new government-protected water company during the water privatisation plan.
+Filming begins smoothly despite the alcoholism of Anton, the actor cast as Columbus, but when Costa observes Daniel's revolutionary involvement, he becomes increasingly uneasy about Sebastián's decision.

-A conflict that occurred between Costa and Daniel early in the film was when Daniel heard Costa express how they were getting away with paying the native extras so poorly.
-Costa decides to speak badly of the natives right in front of Daniel in English not knowing that Daniel understands English as well.
-Because of this Daniel becomes more aware of how Costa and the rest of the crew are taking advantage of the natives.
-After seeing that Daniel understands that abuse, Costa becomes more cognizant of it himself and starts to feel guilty, which ultimately leads to the rapid development of his character throughout the remainder of the film.
+While filming, Costa starts speaking badly of the natives in English, not knowing that Daniel understands that language.
+Because of this, Daniel becomes more aware of how Costa and the rest of the crew are taking advantage of the natives.
+After seeing that Daniel understands that abuse, Costa becomes more cognizant of it himself and starts feeling guilty.